ducheharsh/ChatRooms_Websockets/README.md

-# ChatRooms_Websockets
+# ChatRooms

-ChatRooms_Websockets is an extensible and scalable chat application that leverages WebSockets for real-time communication.
+ChatRooms is an extensible and scalable chat application that leverages WebSockets for real-time communication.
 Whether you're building a public chat room, a private messaging feature, or any other chat-like functionality, this project provides a solid foundation.

 https://github.com/user-attachments/assets/089f4fe0-8d85-481a-8af8-f7b984190f04